 What is Protein?
-How is it important for a human body?
+What is its importance for the human body?

-The human body requires a lot of nutrients and other vital sources for healthy functioning.
-Protein is the most versatile molecule and the key to all the biological processes inside a human body.
-As per the dieticians and medical professionals, the average dietary allowance of Protein that is recommended to a person is always calculated according to their body weight.
+The human body requires many nutrients and other essential sources for healthy functioning.
+Protein is the most versatile molecule and the key to all the biological processes inside the human body.
+As per dieticians and medical professionals, the average dietary allowance of Protein that is recommended to a person is always calculated according to their body weight.
 In other words, 1 gram of protein can be taken for every 1 kilogram of weight that the person has on a general basis.

-On average, an adult can be advised to take 0.8 grams of protein per kilogram of their body weight.
-Now, the questions arise, how much Protein is too much that can cause the problem to your body.
+The typical recommendation for an adult is 0.8 grams of protein for every kilogram of body weight.
+Now, the questions arise, how much Protein is too much that can cause a problem in your body?
 The dietary allowance or RDA for the recommendation of Protein varies from person to person.
 It mainly depends upon the following factors –

 - Activity and workout